Geethree/geethree.github.io/resume/markdown/gspencer_eng.md

 	Facilitate designing, developing, implementing and operating the robotic drug discovery labs of the future.

+2015 - Present
+:    **[Flux Foundation] - Lead technologist**

+	* Project management for a small team of roughly 10 artists of various disciplines

 2013 - 2019
 :   **[3Scan] - Director of Production Engineering**